makrai/notes/thakur2104-heterog-benchm-info-retriev.md

   * Traditionally, lexical approaches like TF-IDF or BM25 (Robertson and Zaragoza, 2009).
 However, these approaches
     * suffer from what is known as lexical gap (Berger+ 2000) and
-    * only retrieve documents that contain the keywords in the query  Further,
+    * only retrieve documents that contain the keywords in the query
-    * queries and documents are treated in a bag-of-words manner which does not
+    * queries and documents are treated in a bag-of-words manner
-  * deep learning and in particular pretrained Transformer models like BERT have became popular in the information retrieval space (Lin+ 2020)
+  * deep learning and in particular pretrained Transformer models like BERT
+    * became popular in the information retrieval space (Lin+ 2020)
     * mapping queries and documents to a dense vector (Guo+ 2016; Lee+ 2019;
-      Karpukhin+ 2020; Guu+ 2020; Gao+ 2020; Liang+ 2020; Ma+ 2021).
-The
+      Karpukhin+ 2020; Guu+ 2020; Gao+ 2020; Liang+ 2020; Ma+ 2021)
     * documents for a given query are then retrieved using (approximate) nearest neighbor search (Johnson+ 2017)
   * reranking documents from the output of a first-stage retrieval system